lapauwThomas/PyStubbler/README.md

 # Build python stubs for .NET assemblies

 Forked from [McNeel python stubs](https://github.com/mcneel/pythonstubs).
-So kudos to him for doing the heavy lifting.
+So kudos to him for doing the initial work.

+The motivation behind this is to be able to generate the python stubs that can be used in combination with Pythonnet.

 ## Usage